 Bath Christmas Market smells like…Christmas, literally.
-Surrounded by cobbled streets with burgundy and gold wooden stalls, it sells unique artisan and homemade products from handcrafted garlands and Christmas decorations to mince pies, mulled wine, hot chocolate and cider – a literal heaven!
+Surrounded by cobbled streets with burgundy and gold wooden stalls, it sells unique artisan and homemade products.
+You can find everything from handcrafted garlands and Christmas decorations to mince pies, mulled wine, hot chocolate and cider.
+A literal heaven!
 There’s even people singing Christmas carols on the street!
 It’s no surprise this multi-award winning market was listed among the Telegraph’s Best Christmas Markets and Vogue’s Favourite Christmas Markets.

 Naturally, Bath Christmas Market is a great place to find unique Christmas presents and stocking fillers.
 Most of the stalls are local to Bath with over 80% belonging to the South West of England.
 Stalls include the mouthwatering Snowdonia Cheese Company (we couldn’t resist buying smoked Cheddar and Cheddar with cranberries after sampling a large amount of cheese varieties), the irresistible Bath Gin, Slimbridge Soaps, Chatley Chocolate Brownies and its gooey brownies, The Chilli Alchemist, Georgie Porgie’s Puddings and Green Park Brasserie.
 Profits from the market are invested in Bath so I would suggest getting as much food as you can!

 Despite its size, Bath Christmas Market can easily be seen in a day, with its busiest times being at weekends and particularly after lunchtime.
-However, we’d recommend making a weekend of it and seeing all the wonders Bath has to offer; just make sure you book accommodation in advance, as this is by far one of Bath’s most popular times of the year!
+However, we’d recommend making a weekend of it and seeing all the wonders Bath has to offer.
+Just make sure you book accommodation in advance.
+This is by far one of Bath’s most popular times of the year!